ARMmbed/BLEIntros/GettingStarted/HeartRate.md

 3. In ``main.cpp``, find the line ``const static char DEVICE_NAME[] = "Nordic_HRM";`` and change the beacon's name from Nordic_HRM.

 4. Compile the code.
-It will be downloaded to your Downloads folder (on some browsers you may need to specify a download location).
+It will be downloaded to your Downloads folder (on some browsers you may need to specify a download location). <br />**Note:** make sure you've selected the correct platform as the compilation target.
+The platform is shown on the right-hand top corner of the compiler.
+If you're seeing the wrong platform, click it to open the Select Platform window.

 5. Drag and drop the compiled file to your board.